thos91/Analysis/process/wgChangeConfig/wgChangeConfig.rst

 - ``[-m]`` : mode (see next section)
 - ``[-b]`` : channel to modify 0-35 (if set to 36 all the channels are modified) (default: 36)
 - ``[-v]`` : new value (the value range depends on the mode)
-- ``[-t]`` : chip number.
-If a chip ID number is given, the program tries to read the mppc_map.csv and the arraymppc_data.root files and extract the breakdown voltage for every channel (every MPPC) of that chip.
-This information is used to adjust the inputDAC value.
-This feature is still untested and experimental.

 Modes
 =====